YudaClairee/lokagen/README.md

 - Node.js (v18 or higher)
 - npm, pnpm, or bun
-- An OpenAI API Key
+- A Kolosal AI API Key

 ### Installation